padeir0/anu/readme.md

     #       v the contents of 'b' are moved
     set b = b .. b;
-    #            ^ error: use of container with moved references
+    #            ^ error: use of container with possibly invalid references
   end

 proc B do